Proton Saga (third generation): Post-launch

 On 6 August 2019, a first facelifted Proton Saga was launched at the Malaysia International Trade and Exhibition Centre in Kuala Lumpur, Malaysia.
 It's considered as minor change internally but as a facelift to the general public.
 The naturally aspirated DOHC VVT engine is no longer paired to a CVT made by Punch Powertrain, but a four-speed torque converter automatic gearbox sourced from Hyundai.
 The Executive variant was dropped with the range consisting of Standard MT, Standard AT and Premium AT.

 On 21 August 2020, Proton announced exports of the Saga to Kenya via local franchise holder Simba Corp.
 The Saga is locally assembled from imported CKD packs at Simba Corp's Associated Vehicle Assemblers (AVA) plant in Mombasa.
 The decision to assemble the Saga locally was made to keep prices competitive by reducing import taxes, and to spur Kenya's automotive industry with employment creation and skill transfer.
 The Saga was officially launched in Kenya on 10 December 2020.

-On 18 December 2020, it was announced that the Saga will be exported to Nepal when the company starts operations there by January 2021.
+On 18 December 2020, it was announced that the Saga will be exported to Nepal when Jagdamba Motors, the Nepalese automotive company starts operations there by January 2021.
 The vehicle was officially launched on 14 January 2021.

 On 12 May 2022, a second facelifted Proton Saga was launched inside Proton Centre of Excellence in Shah Alam, Malaysia.
 In this launch, Proton introduced the new Premium S AT variant, followed with Standard Lite AT on 26 August 2022, besides the remaining Standard MT, Standard AT and Premium AT variants.
 The powertrain and features of second-facelifted Proton Saga remain unchanged with minor upgrades and modifications.

-On 31 May 2022, Proton Sagas are shipped to South Africa with X50s and X70s.
+On 31 May 2022, Proton Sagas are shipped to South Africa with X50s and X70s through South African's CMH Group company as distributor.

+On 12 September 2024, Proton started the shipment of the first batch of Proton Saga production components to Egypt with Ezz Elsewedy Automotive Factories (ESAF).
+These components will be used for local assembly, with plans of exporting the finished vehicles to North African and Middle Eastern markets.

+According to a market insight, Proton claims that 64% of Saga buyers are first-time car buyers, 18% are additional car buyers and the remaining 17% are replacement car buyers.
+Of the 57,674 samples taken for a survey in late 2024, about 59% of the buyers are male, while 41% are female.
+Furthermore, 48% are married with children and 41% are single.